JSOV2001/ros2_control_guide/README.md

 In case that the reader doesn't meet the requirements, then read the appendix for more information.

 ## Installation
-Please, install the following ROS2 packages in Ubuntu terminal, as all of them are required to use ros2_control properly:
+Please, install the following ROS2 packages through Ubuntu terminal:

     sudo apt-install ros-humble-ros2-control*
     sudo apt-install ros-humble-gazebo-ros2-control*
     sudo apt install ros-humble-control*
     sudo apt install ros-humble-resources*

-**Warning:** This guide is specifically about ROS2's *Humble* variant to be clear.
-However, this guide probably works the same for all ROS2 distributions.
+It's worth noting that all of these are required to use ros2_control properly

 ## Structure
 In simple works, ros2_control is a package that allows the developer to move a robot within Gazebo, and even in real-life with the proper setup.